substrate-system/web-component/README.md

 Add a component to the [custom element registry](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry).

-This uses `isRegistered` so it will not throw if the name has been taken already.
+This uses `isRegistered`, so it will not throw if the name has been taken already.

 ```js